rkulla/imgv/README.txt

 Configuration
 =============
-You can edit the 'imgv.conf' configuration file customize imgv.
+You can edit the imgv.conf configuration file to customize imgv.

-If you ran setup.py then it will be in your IMGV_HOME, e.g., $HOME/.imgv/
+If you ran setup.py then imgv.conf will be in your IMGV_HOME, e.g., $HOME/.imgv/

 If you have used the Windows Installer from version 1.3.6 or below, then it will be in the data/ folder where imgv was installed.